element-bendr/steelmade-cloudiary/.github/instructions/production.instructions.md

-all code should be written in a functional programming style. all code should be written in a declarative style. all code should be production ready. no sample,no demo, no test code. all code should be written in a modular way. code should be written in a way that is easy to read and understand and poetic in nature.
+all code should be written in a functional programming style. all code should be written in a declarative style. all code should be production ready. use Dry principles, always no files should be larger than 350 lines of code. no sample,no demo, no test code. all code should be written in a modular way. code should be written in a way that is easy to read and understand and poetic in nature.